 Winter Term 2 Placement (January-April)

-This field education placement could be anywhere within the Okanagan Valley.
+This field education placement could be anywhere within 125km from the university.

 Summer Term Placement (May-August)

-This field education placement could be anywhere within the Okanagan Valley.
+This field education placement could be anywhere within 125km from the university.

 UBC’s Social Work Mental Health Clinic

-UBC’s Social Work Mental Health Clinic which is located in the UBC Interprofessional Clinic, provides long-term services to children, adolescents, and their families with moderate to severe mental health symptoms or mental illness.
-This placement requires a long-term commitment of either 12 or 16 months-depending on the students track.
+The Social Work Mental Health Clinic is located in the UBC Interprofessional Clinic.
+A clinic practicum requires a long-term commitment of either 12 or 16 months-depending on the students track.

-Distance placements are only available for SOCW 559 Field Education II students.
+Distance practicums are only available for SOCW 559 Field Education II students.
 Students do not directly contact the agency or prospective Field Education Instructors.
-Distance placements are only available for the Summer Term only (May to August).
+Distance practicums are only available for the Summer Term only (May to August).
+Practicum locations are considered distance if they

 Becoming a Field Instructor